 Whether you are shaving in your car on your way to work, or just simply don’t want to worry about cleanup, electric shavers make sense.

 Electric Shaver: A Wrap Up

-So there you have it, an in-depth view at electric shavers and the key items to look out for.
-So whether you are look for a highly rated shaver from Braun, or one of the top selling Norelco shavers, you know know what to look for when comparing them.
+So there you have it; an in-depth view at electric shavers and the key items to look out for.
+So whether you are looking for a highly rated shaver from Braun or one of the top-selling Norelco shavers, you now know what to look for when comparing them.